AmrKhaledSaleh/EgyptianArabic-ASR-Diarization/README.md

 ### Installation

-You can check and instal the dependencies from [requirements.txt](./requirements.txt)
+You can check and install the dependencies from [requirements.txt](./requirements.txt)

 ## Reproducibility 🔁